 WARNING!
-In rough weather, the hatches and drawers should be kept shut to minimise the risk of them filling with water.
+The boat's hull windows should be closed when underway.
+Close the hull windows also when you leave boat at quay or buoy.
+In rough weather, the hatches, drawers and doors should be kept shut to minimise the risk of them filling with water.